grampajoe/django-tenant-templates/README.rst

 Tenant-aware templating for Django.

-.. note:

-    This project is a proof of concept.
-Using it in production is strongly discouraged.
+**This project is a proof of concept.
+Using it in production is strongly discouraged.**

 Overview
 --------